konetzka-lab/code-org-guide/README.md

 Store each project under your user folder within your DUA folder in cms-share. **Remember that if you are working under multiple data use agreements, you must store your scripts, analytical datasets, and output in the correct DUA folder.**

-Within each project folder, create folders for code, data, and output.
-For example:
+Within each project folder, create separate folders for code, data, and output.

 ## Publishing Code

 **Before sending out your paper, do an internal code review to make sure your results are valid.** Provide your GitLab repository to a teammate on your DUA and see if they 1) agree with your logic and 2) can understand your code well enough to rerun your analysis.